pierg/fact-fortress-dapp/smart_contracts/Ethereum/README.md

 The Noir-generated circuit is defined in `./smart_contracts/Ethereum/ZkpContract/circuits/src/main.nr`

-If updated, the tests will fail until the third parameter of every call to `create_proof` is updated accordingly.
+When running the tests, the verifier contract is automatically compiled.

 ## Test the contract